SoftwareTestingTrends/ai-tester-kit/docs/generative-ai-testing-pro/generative-ai-powered-testing-hacks.md

 ---
 sidebar_position: 4
-title: ⚙️ Level Up Your Testing Workflow
+title: 🤖 Level Up Your Testing Workflow
 author: ambreen
 ---

-# ⚙️ Level Up Your Testing Workflow

-## ⚙️ Define Testing Approach with AI-Powered Mind maps!
+## Define Testing Approach with AI-Powered Mind maps!

 This video reveals a time-saving technique using AI and mind mapping tools to create a comprehensive testing approach in MINUTES!